The Clinical Pharmacists who service our hospital and medical clinics monitor and manage patients’ medications.

-The Clinical Pharmacists will be working with more people in the hospital – teaching patients about their new medications, making sure they understand how to use them properly at home, and telling them what side effects to expect.
-The pharmacists will also be seeing more patients in the clinic by helping with Medicare Wellness Visits and reviewing patients’ medication lists, ensuring our patients are on medications that work, are safe, and are affordable.
+In the hospital, the Clinical Pharmacists teach patients about their new medications, making sure they understand how to use them properly at home, and telling them what side effects to expect.
+The pharmacists also visit with patients in the clinic – helping with Medicare Wellness Visits and reviewing patients’ medication lists, ensuring our patients are on medications that work, are safe, and are affordable.

-The Clinical Pharmacists will keep our providers up to date on new medication guidelines and will work closely with patients who want to explore their options when medication treatment is necessary.
-The pharmacists are looking forward to working with even more patients at OCAHS and encourage patients to call to schedule an appointment with them to discuss medication-related concerns.
+The Clinical Pharmacists keep our providers up to date on new medication guidelines and work closely with patients who want to explore their options when medication treatment is necessary.

 Examples of what the clinical pharmacist does in the clinic: